ekumachidi/Ember-Ramp/README.md

 ## Week 1

 **Time Commitment:** Week 1 - 20hrs/Week

-**Coverage:** Knowledge - Understanding EmberJS Framework **Purpose:** To set our baseline for pace and gain an understanding of the current knowledge and skill level of Developer with EmberJS
+**Coverage:** Knowledge - Understanding EmberJS Framework

+**Purpose:** To set our baseline for pace and gain an understanding of the current knowledge and skill level of Developer with EmberJS

+A good place to get started and get an overview of ember on [pluralsight](https://www.pluralsight.com/courses/ember-2-getting-started#)

 **DAY 1 -  _4 Hours_:**